white-label-loyalty/wll-web-sdk/README.md

 ```

 ## 4. Fill and submit user profile information: fillUserDetails(userProfile: UserProfile, callback)
 Submits user information to update existing UserProfile fields in the WLL system.
+Works by appending fields to the existing UserProfile in the backend.
+If a UserProfile field submitted has a different (non-null) value than the one in the backend, the new value overrides the older value.

 NOTE: Use this AFTER getExistingUser() returns a non-null UserProfile.
 If a UserProfile doesn't exist, first create or link an existing one by asking the user to
 signupUsingEmail().
+Use the emailAddress returned to build up the UserProfile below.

 ```
 // ExtraFields is a map of key-value pairs depending on the client's needs